 Background

-.
+In this post, I want to introduce my new project: cPacketSniffer.
 I worked on it for the past two months.
 Finally, I worked it out and feel very proud of putting it here!

 Motivation

-.
+Simply speaking, I want to sharpen my techniques in network programming and Linux system programming.
 Both of these two topics can lead you to the bottom of computers or software.
 Feynman said “There is plenty of room at the bottom”, I think this physics law can apply to software as well.

 Acknowledgement

-.
+It’s very lucky for me to come across this site “Network programming in Linux”, which developed a network packet capturing tool with C++.
 After confirming that the documents and source code on this site is completed and clear, I decided to refactor it with C language.
-That’s the starting point for my project cPacketSniffer
+That’s the starting point for my project cPacketSniffer.

 Features

-As a network packets sniffer, cPacketSniffer
+As a network packets sniffer, cPacketSniffer provides the following features:

 - Integrate with

-to support: filtering captured packets, capturing packets offline, capturing packets on specific devices and capturing packets in promiscuous mode. - Analyze network packets at low layers of TCP/IP stack, including
+libpcapto support: filtering captured packets, capturing packets offline, capturing packets on specific devices and capturing packets in promiscuous mode. - Analyze network packets at low layers of TCP/IP stack, including

-, etc. Also one protocol in the application layer:TFTP
+Ethernet,ARP,ICMP,IP(IPv4),TCP,UDP, etc. Also one protocol in the application layer:TFTP. - Detect network security attacks:

 - ARP spoofing detection.